-Admission Requirements: Entry into this curriculum may be obtained by meeting the admission requirements established by the College.
+Admission Requirements: Entry into this curriculum may be attained by meeting the admission requirements established by the College.
+A high school diploma or GED is required.
 You must take development coursework as required by placement testing.

-Program Description: This program consists of a minimum of 31 credit hours of instruction distributed into general education and elective course areas.
+Program Description: This program consists of a minimum of 33 credit hours of instruction distributed into general education and elective course areas.
 Only courses which are transfer level college courses may be counted in this degree.
 This curriculum is roughly equivalent to the first year of study in a DCC transfer degree and it may be tailored to meet the requirements of most transfer degree programs at four-year institutions.